Differentiable stratified groupoids and a de Rham theorem for inertia spaces

 A differentiable stratified groupoid $\sfG$ is called a \emph{Lie groupoid} if in addition the following axiom holds true. \begin{enumerate}[{\rm (DSG1)}] \item The stratifications $\mathcal{S}^0$ and $\mathcal{S}^1$ are induced by $\sfG_0$ and $\sfG_1$, respectively, which in other words means that both $\sfG_0$ and $\sfG_1$ are smooth manifolds and their stratifications have only one stratum. \end{enumerate}

-We say that $\sfG$ is a \emph{differentiable Whitney stratified groupoid} if the stratifications of $\sfG_0$ and $\sfG_1$, as well as the induced stratification of $\sfG_1 \sttimes\sfG_1$, are Whitney (B)-regular.
-Similarly, $\sfG$ is \emph{topologically locally trivial} if the stratifications of $\sfG_0$, $\sfG_1$, and the induced stratification of $\sfG_1 \sttimes\sfG_1$ are topologically locally trivial (cf.~\cite[Sec.~1.4]{PflaumBook}). \end{definition}
+A \emph{structurally (b)-regular} differentiable stratified groupoid is a differentiable stratified groupoid $\sfG$ such that the stratifications of $\sfG_0$ and $\sfG_1$, as well as the induced stratification of $\sfG_1 \sttimes\sfG_1$, are Whitney (b)-regular.
+Similarly, $\sfG$ is \emph{structurally locally trivial} if the stratifications of $\sfG_0$, $\sfG_1$, and the induced stratification of $\sfG_1 \sttimes\sfG_1$ are topologically locally trivial (cf.~\cite[Sec.~1.4]{PflaumBook}, Def.~\ref{def:TopLocTriv}). \end{definition}